 - CHEM 1031: Survey of Biochemistry (2 credits)

 - NPD 1000: First-year Core Curriculum Seminar (4 credits)

 - NURS 2540: Applied Nutrition or BIOL 2170: Topics, General Nutrition (2 credits)

 - NURS 2100: Survey of Professional Nursing (2 credits)

 - NURS 3240: Pathophysiology (2 credits)

 - PSYC 1000: Introduction to Psychology (4 credits)

 - PSYC 2700: Lifespan Human Psychology (4 credits)

 - SOC 1910: Introduction to Sociology (4 credits)

-- Meet the admissions requirements above and apply to the nursing program one full semester before your intended start date.
-Please note your application must be completed during your application meeting.
+- Meet the admissions requirements above and apply to the nursing program during the semester before your intended start date.
+Please note your application must be completed with your advisor during your application meeting.